310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% bubble Midori fist %}
 Alright!
 I’m going to keep at it with the plan I had in mind!

-First, I’ll have all of them meet a mascot.
-I’ll also give them pointers on how to act like a mascot character — maybe even watch a puppet show that uses plush toys…!
+First, I’ll have all of them meet a yuruchara.
+I’ll also give them pointers on how to act like one — maybe even watch a puppet show that uses plush toys…!

 Heheh, there’s been so much happening that I’m not used to, so I kept switching between motivation and depression… It was almost like I was on an emotional rollercoaster ride.